-The "CPU" value is a module processor temperature, the "VDA" value is an internal battery voltage, the "VIN1" and "VIN2" values are voltage levels on the inputs.
-The last figure "Sensor type 0" is an external sensor value, that have no meaning for this module modification.
-The command "send" can be used for immediate ("out od turn") transmitting of the standard information message with current status of broadcasted variables.
+The command "send" can be used for immediate ("out od turn") transmitting of the standard Wireless M-Bus information message that contents information about temperature, voltage and other measured parameters (see paragraph 3.7) relevant to the connected device (meter) specified by index.
 This command can be used for example for checking of radio signal availability during the system installation, or for any adjustments and testing of the module, connected meter, or receiving device.
 The command makes possible to send the information message anytime without necessity to change the transmission period or without waiting until the message will be sent spontaneously within the pre-set period.

-An example of the command for immediate sending of the information message:
+An example of the command for immediate sending of the information message with the information from the device (attached meter) with index "2":

 '''

-mon#send
+mon#send 2

-Sending ...
-73
+Send [2] ...

+send [2] msg 255

 mon#

 '''

-Similar command "sendp [number]" can be used for transmitting of series of several info-messages with one minute period, when the first message is transmitted immediately.
-Number of messages in the series is set by "number" parameter after command, where maximum number of messages in series is 30.
+Similar command "sendp [number]" can be used for transmitting of series of several message when the first message is transmitted immediately.
+Number of messages in the series is done by "number" parameter after command, where maximum number of messages in series is 30.
 This command can be used during installation and testing of the module.
+The command is implemented only in newer modifications of the module (only if it appears in "HELP").